Abrasives

 grade

 A letter designation that describes the hardness of a material.
-The grade of an abrasive will be any letter from A to Z, where A is the softest and Z is the hardest.
+Grade A abrasives are the softest and Grade Z are the hardest.

 grains